ctsit/redcap_deployment/README.md

 ## Hook deployment

-CTSI REDCap Hooks are deployed using the script redcap_hooks.sh from this repo, ssh://git@ctsit-forge.ctsi.ufl.edu/redcap_deployment.git.
+CTSI REDCap Hooks are deployed using the script redcap_extensions.sh from this repo, ssh://git@ctsit-forge.ctsi.ufl.edu/redcap_deployment.git.
 This repo also contains data files for CTSI REDCap Instance.
 See [Hook Deployment ](README-hooks.md) for usage instructions and details.